Doanmyvan/Hotel-Revenue-Performance-Analysis/README.md

   - A drop in Achievement Rate in late March reveals a delayed reaction to softening market demand
   - Performance begins to decline beyond 80% occupancy, indicating risks of over-discounting to fill remaining capacity.
 ### 💡 Strategic Recommendations
+- Reduce OOO revenue leakage by **optimizing inventory availability**
+- Apply a **tiered pricing strategy**, gradually increasing rates toward the €138 upper bound at 60% and 80% occupancy to **maximize willingness to pay (WTP)**
+- Use the low cancellation rate (0.51%) to implement a 2–3% **overbooking strategy** on peak nights to ensure full capacity
+- Launch **“Early Bird”** offers for low-demand weeks in April and May, **Last-minute pricing** during peak demand periods Especially in June
+- Implement a 3-night **Minimum Lenght of Stay (MLOS) booking** during Euro 2024 and The Tire Cologne, combined with value-added packages (e.g., breakfast) to support TRevPAR
+- Optimize room yield by incentivizing staff to **upsell and convert standard bookings into premium categories at check-in**
+- Enforce a **stricter cancellation policy** to reduce last-minute cancellations
+- **Close out low-yield channels** (e.g., OTAs) during event periods and prioritize high-margin Direct Bookings and BAR rates